 In the Men In Black movies, pretty much anything unusual or seemingly impossible the MiBs do can be explained by the existence of alien technology.
 Of course the big things like time travel and rocket cars are obvious, but it pretty much covers everything right down to the small details.
 Asking how K can hang upside down in an elevator or how Zed can jump around a room while fighting an alien despite his advanced age, could be explained as Imported Alien Phlebotinum and MiB's Crazy Preparedness.

-Older Than Steam: In Don Quixote, whether his beloved Dulcinea appears to be a garlic-chewing peasant, or our hero is transported from his inn chamber to fight a giant (who is actually a passel of wineskins hung above his bed), Don Quixote believes it is due to malevolent enchanters.
-This doesn't quite count as an example, as the text makes it clear that there is no magic occurring and Don Quixote is quite deluded when he believes such things.
-The book is trying to make fun of earlier books that used this trope.
+Older Than Steam: Parodied in Don Quixote.
+Whether his beloved Dulcinea appears to be a garlic-chewing peasant, or our hero is transported from his inn chamber to fight a giant (who is actually a passel of wineskins hung above his bed), Don Quixote believes it is due to malevolent enchanters.
+In fact there is no magic occurring and Don Quixote is quite deluded when he believes such things.
+The book is making fun of earlier works that used this trope.

 In the Discworld novel Thief of Time, most of the inconsistencies and ambiguities in the Discworld timeline (as well as some of the Schizo Tech) are implied to be the result of the first Glass Clock shattering history, or side effects of the History Monks cleaning up afterwards.
 They describe how they moved "excess time" to where it wouldn't be noticed (such as deep in the ocean) and likewise moved time from such places when required.
 The fact that most characters fail to notice the inconsistencies (like, for example, Ankh-Morpork having a 16th century Shakespearean theater across the river from a 19th century opera house, and the same characters appearing in two books set nearly a century apart) is explained by the fact that most people only notice what they expect to notice.